FinOps-Open-Cost-and-Usage-Spec/foundation/operating_procedures.md

 # 1\.
 Introduction

   This document provides the working procedures used by the FOCUS Project.
-The [Project Charter]() establishes the terms upon which this project operates.
+The [project charter](https://github.com/FinOps-Open-Cost-and-Usage-Spec/foundation/blob/main/FOCUS_-_Membership_Agreement_Package_for_use.pdf) establishes the terms upon which this project operates.
 This operational proceedure document outlines how the members of the project adhere to these terms.
-Terms in this document do not override the Project Charter, if there is any ambiguity between this document and the [Project Charter]().
+Terms in this document do not override the Project Charter, if there is any ambiguity between this document and the [project charter](https://github.com/FinOps-Open-Cost-and-Usage-Spec/foundation/blob/main/FOCUS_-_Membership_Agreement_Package_for_use.pdf).

-## 1.1 Changes to this document

-  All changes to this document must follow the process outlined in the [changes.md](changes.md) of this repository.

 # 2\.
 Governance